Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Superman toss

-• Plyometric sit-up with an overhead throw or chest pass (increase the intensity by lying supine on Medicine ball or foam roller – positioned at the mid-back)
+• Plyometric sit-up with an overhead throw or chest pass (increase the intensity by lying supine on a Medicine ball or foam roller – positioned at the mid-back)

 Advanced Exercises